razueroh/meli-frontend-test/README.md

 ### Disclaimer

-For the purpose of the challenge the `.env` file is public but in production environments that's not a good practice and could end in a lot of troubles.
+For the challenge the `.env` file is public but that's not a good practice and could end in a lot of troubles.

 ## Summary

 ### Views

 - The views are made for desktop
-- They use a 12 column grid layout for the components distribution
+- They use a 12 column grid layout for the distribution of the components
-- Colors, font sizes, paddings and margins where given in the specs of the challenge
+- Colors, font sizes, paddings, and margins were given in the specs of the challenge and are defined in `Vars.scss`
-- The project has three views with their own routes:
+- The project has three views with their routes:
   - **Search box:** `'/'`
   - **Result list:** `/items?search=`
   - **Product details:** `/items/:id`